manoja328/manoja328.github.io/blog/_posts/2018-10-03-snoopdoogvsdog.md

 ![png](/assets/dogg.jpg)

-The train dataset will be released soon while the *test dataset will not be released* immediately.
+The train dataset will be released soon while the *test dataset will not be released* immediately for fair evaluation.
 Instead, participants will be provided an online evaluation page where they can submit their predicitions and we will provide them the evalauation results.

-More on the datsets and baselines will be release soon!!
+## More on the datsets and baselines will be released soon!!